micropython/micropython/README.md

 </p>

-This is the Micro Python project, which aims to put an implementation of Python 3.x on a microcontroller.
+This is the Micro Python project, which aims to put an implementation of Python 3.x on microcontrollers and small embedded systems.

-WARNING: this project is in early beta stage and is subject to large changes of the code-base, including project-wide name changes and API changes.
+WARNING: this project is in beta stage and is subject to changes of the code-base, including project-wide name changes and API changes.

 Micro Python implements the entire Python 3.4 syntax (including exceptions, "with", "yield from", etc.).
 The following core datatypes are provided: